parafoxia/len8/README.md

 # By default '.venv', 'venv', and '.nox' are excluded
 len8 -x config.py,secrets .

-# Check 'project' dir and increase line length to 99
+# Check 'project' dir and increase maximum allowed line lengths
+# Note that line lengths for comments and docs stay at 72
-len8 -l project
+len8 -l project         # Increase to 88 (black's default)
-len8 -l /home/project
+len8 -ll /home/project  # Increate to 99 (max allowed by PEP 8)

+# Check using custom line lengths
+len8 -c 150 .
+len8 -d 100 .
+len8 -ll -d 99 .

 # Check only one file 'important.py'
 len8 important.py